finbourne/lusid-sdk-csharp/sdk/docs/PropertyDefinitionsApi.md

 Get property definition

-Retrieve the definition for the identified property
+Retrieve the definition of the specified property.

 ### Example